 You can even take your own tango photo with one of the performers for a small price.
 I didn’t myself, but they do make for a fun and cheesy souvenir if you’re willing to part with your money.

-Lots of former homes have now been turned into restaurants and souvenir shops which make it great place to buy things for friends and family.
+Lots of former homes have now been turned into restaurants and souvenir shops, making La Boca a great place to buy things for friends and family.
 I spotted lots of tributes to Argentinian icon Madonna – if you have a football obsessed friend, here is a great place to buy them a key ring!
 Of course, you’ll also find Messi emblazoned on t-shirts and souvenirs too.
 These guys are virtually Gods in Argentina.

 Afternoon: Vintage shops and foodie treats at San Telmo